freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/sass/use-if-and-else-to-add-logic-to-your-styles.md

 ---
 id: 587d7dbe367417b2b2512bb8
-title: استخدم @if و @else لإضافة المنطق إلى التصميم الخاصة بك
+title: Use @if and @else to Add Logic To Your Styles
 challengeType: 0
 forumTopicId: 301463
 dashedName: use-if-and-else-to-add-logic-to-your-styles